dorinengabdoh/js-grid-rotator/Readme.md

 ## Installation
 - Clone this repository on your machine.
 - Access the project directory in your terminal.
-- Install the dependencies by running the npm install command.
+- Install the dependencies by running the npm install command.<!--eslint-disable-line -->
 ## usage
 - can be used for mathematicians;
 ## an Image
 ![alt text](./assets/images/Screenshot%20from%202023-09-25%2013-38-45.png).